When it comes to property value, everyone seems to have an opinion. But if you’re looking to borrow, the only opinion that matters is your bank’s.

 - You are not related to the seller

 - You’re buying an existing property (not off-the-plan or new building)

-We know some lenders don’t always require a full valuation.
+We know some lenders that don’t always require a full valuation.
 You can discuss this with one of our mortgage brokers by calling us on 1300 889 743 or by filling in our free online assessment form.